Remy Ma’s Wendy Williams Video: Nicki Minaj’s Butt, Shether, ‘Not A Nice Person’

 “Why you worried about little old me?
 I just came home from prison — I ain’t worried about nobody.”

-Wendy said she wanted to talk about Nicki’s butt to Remy, since Remy famously mentioned Nicki’s alleged butt implants on her diss track against Nicki.
-Remy didn’t elaborate, but claimed she did have talks with Nicki’s ex-boyfriend about various things, since Remy’s ex and Nicki’s ex have both served time.
+Wendy said she wanted to talk about Nicki’s butt to Remy since Remy famously mentioned Nicki’s alleged butt implants on her diss track against Nicki.
+Remy didn’t elaborate but claimed she did have talks with Nicki’s ex-boyfriend about various things since Remy’s ex and Nicki’s ex have both served time.

-Remy told Wendy she will be friends with people and catalogue stuff just in case she needs to open the file cabinet one day.
-Remy said she’s not waiting for Nicki to come back and say anything, but claims Nicki’s people are trying to remove the diss track against Nicki from YouTube, SoundCloud and other platforms.
+Remy told Wendy she would be friends with people and catalog stuff just in case she needs to open the file cabinet one day.
+Remy said she’s not waiting for Nicki to come back and say anything, but claims Nicki’s people are trying to remove the diss track against Nicki from YouTube, SoundCloud, and other platforms.

 Fat Joe told Wendy he was a born-again Christian, and Joe seemed to want to stay out of it all.
 Wendy talked to Remy about the famous line claiming Nicki’s alleged butt implants dropped, causing Nicki not to be able to have sex with Meek Mill for 90 days.
 Remy told Wendy there were plenty more things that Remy could say about Nicki — but claimed she would refrain.
 As a bottom line, Remy said that she feels Nicki is not a nice person.

 Remy came dressed for Nicki’s funeral and told Wendy that her grandmother said never to speak ill of the dead.
-While many people are waiting for Nicki’s response to Remy’s track, Wendy wondered aloud if after one week, any response from Nicki would be too late.
+While many people are waiting for Nicki’s response to Remy’s track, Wendy wondered aloud if, after one week, any response from Nicki would be too late.

 Remy Ma Talks Nicki Minaj On ‘Wendy Williams Show’: ‘This Person, Is Not A Nice Person” https://t.co/syt9BTUkMx pic.twitter.com/G2M2F84ey3